 Every child is unique and each and every child develops in a different way and at a different pace.

 Babies and children usually learn important skills such as sitting up, rolling over, crawling, walking, babbling (making basic speech sounds), talking and becoming toilet trained as they grow up.
 These skills are known as developmental milestones and happen in a predictable order and usually at a fairly predictable age.
-While all children reach these stages at different times, a child with GDD may not reach one or more of these milestones until much later than expected.
+While all children reach these stages at different times, some children may not reach one or more of these milestones until much later than expected.

-A child may be described as having global developmental delay if they have not reached two or more milestones in all areas of development (called developmental domains).
+As a child may be considered as having a delay in their development if they have not reached two or more milestones in all areas of development.

 If your child is showing signs of lack of development, you should seek the advice of a doctor or other suitably qualified professional.